At Ingleton C of E Primary School we are guided by the National Curriculum for English.

 - A cycle of Guided Reading lessons, using a wide range of different texts;

 - Question stems and learning objectives which are used to inform questions based on the class text;

 - A series of reading questions relating to the VIPERS, appropriate to the guided reading text;

-- A list of linked vocab which appears in the class text.
+- A list of linked vocabulary which appears in the class text.
 In addition to this, teachers must plan time for children in Years 2-6 to be tested using the Accelerated Reader program.
 Once children have completed reading an AR book, they must take an online quiz.
 When children have completed 3 quizzes and scored 80% or higher, they then move onto the next level.
 Teachers must assess children regularly against the Reading Key Performance Indicators (in Years 2-6).
 These regular assessments inform planning and allow teachers to identify any gaps in learning.
-Teachers also complete regular Read Write Inc. assessments and plot children onto a tracking grid, which ensures children are grouped appropriately in phonics.
+Teachers also complete regular reading assessments with all children and Sounds Write diagnostic tests with the lowest 20% of children in each year group.